 Jerry, a “musician’s musician,” who is also a first class showman in the truest sense of the word, blows his horn with his entire body and delights audiences with his all-in, soulful playing.
 Depending on the tune, Weldon’s warm fat tenor sound can roll and roar like a thunderstorm or gentle you like a warm summer breeze…and it always, always resonates far beyond the listener’s ear, Whether he’s walkin’ the crowded bar at Showmans in Harlem or wending his way through packed candlelit tables at Birdland in Midtown, Jerry Weldon is a tenor force that cannot be contained.
 He becomes the music and brings the audience with him on a communal tuneful journey.
 This mastery of the message, and the medium, has kept Weldon working steady for nearly four decades.
 Jerry’s latest recording, "On the Move," spent two months on the Jazz Week charts and he at work on a new CD

 When Jerry was fourteen, his jazz fan father took him to see Stan Getz at The Village Vanguard.
 In that moment, the young saxophonist knew he wanted to have a life in music.

 “Then you have to be good,” Jerry Sr. cautioned.

 Clearly, Jerry Jr. listened.

-In addition to his daily TV gig, Jerry continues to perform as a bandleader and in-demand sideman at festivals and jazz venues around the world.
+Jerry performs regularly as a bandleader and in-demand sideman at festivals and jazz venues around the world.